-Why do you sometimes get a lot of taxes back but sometimes you don't? -Karinna Trotter, 9, Milwaukee, Wisconsin
+Why do you sometimes get a lot of taxes back but sometimes you don't?

+-Karinna Trotter, 9, Milwaukee, Wisconsin

 Good timing, Karinna-April is tax month!
 Look at a paycheck to see how a tax refund works.
-You'll see deductions: money being withheld to pay taxes to federal, city, and state governments.
+You'll see deductions: money being withheld to pay taxes to the federal government as well as city and state governments.
 These taxes pay for things like schools and road repairs.
 In general, the more you earn, the more taxes you pay.
 But your final bill also depends on other things, like how much you give to charity and if you have deductible expenses.
+That makes it tough to predict exactly how much to withhold.
 Filing taxes each April is a way of settling up with the government.
-If you paid more than you needed to during the year, the government sends you a refund.
+If you paid more than you needed to pay throughout the year, the government sends you a refund.
 If you paid less, you write the government a check.